Asymmetry and dynamical criticality: Measuring asymmetry

 An asymmetry measure is defined as a function $f: \rho \to \mathbb{R}$ that does not increase under symmetric dynamics~\cite{Marvian2014,Bartlett2006,Gour2008}

 where $\Lambda$ is a symmetric map with respect to a group of symmetry $G$.
 This condition ensures that asymmetry cannot be generated by operations that respect the symmetry considered.

+Given this general framework for studying asymmetry, in order to connect it to DQPT, we now need to choose a specific quantifier.
 Several asymmetry measures have been proposed in the literature~\cite{Gour2008, Gour2009,Vaccaro2008,Skotiniotis2012,Toloui2011}.
-In this work, we adopt the one presented in Refs.~\cite{Marvian2014,Bartlett2006}, based on the $\ell_1$-norm of the commutator of $\rho$ with the symmetry generator.
-The $\ell_1$-norm of a general operator $A$ is defined as
+In this work, we adopt the one presented in~\cite{Marvian2014,Bartlett2006}.
+Given a quantum state $\rho$ and a generator $L$ of the considered symmetry group, the asymmetry measure is defined by